389: The Importance of Gratitude and Celebration throughout our Everydays and along our Life Journey

 Letting go of “should”.
 Letting go of imagining worst case scenarios.
 Letting go of anything unconstructive in our mental talk to ourselves.
 No, I don’t mean we have to ignore the pain or dismiss undesirable feelings, but embrace saying, “Yep, I did that!”
 “Whoop!
 Whoop!
 Happy dance time – I got a raise!”.
 Let yourself talk to yourself like you would a beloved friend who just received good news.

 Often people do not say such positive things outloud because there is vulnerability in being happy about our successes.
 We don’t want to seem arrogant or appear to be bragging.
-And of course, if we are celebrating around other people, we need to be conscious of our audience and include gratitude to those who were part of our success, but we’re just talking self-talk. if we don’t elevate our self-talk, even our individual self won’t believe it when good things happen but rather continue to look to self-protect which has a shrinking effect on our life.
+And of course, if we are celebrating around other people, we need to be conscious of our audience and include gratitude to those who were part of our success, but we’re just talking self-talk.
+If we don’t elevate our self-talk, even our individual self won’t believe it when good things happen but rather continue to look to self-protect which has a shrinking effect on our life.

 When unwanted moments during our day occur, or we are forced to confront an unwanted situation that will take time, energy and resources, we may feel as though there is nothing to be grateful for.
 However with awareness as part of our toolkit, we no longer let ourselves jump to absolute trains of thoughts – “This is the worst thing that could happen to me.”
 “I always stumble when I take a chance.”
 “Nothing is ever easy for me.”
 Instead, when we practice gratitude, not only are we able to look for the opportunity in the turmoil, but we also know such statements are flatly incorrect, and to make them only hinders our progress forward through the unwanted moment.
 This is where the ‘greys’ come into play.